Western Iranian languages

 Distribution of the Iranian languages in and around the Iranian plateau.
-Western Iranian languages are indicated in the key.

 The Western Iranian languages or Western Iranic languages are a branch of the Iranian languages, attested from the time of Old Persian (6th century BC) and Median.
+The languages belonging to this branch are widely spoken across a vast geographical area stretching to Anatolia in the west, the Caucasus in the north, southern Iran in the south and Tajikistan in the east.
+The most widely spoken Western Iranian language is Persian, which is a pluricentric language.